Best Smart Plugs for Home Office Automation in 2026

 • 4-pack minimum purchase — slightly higher initial spend

-• Matter setup can be slightly more involved than single-platform alternatives
+• Matter setup takes more steps than single-platform alternatives

 Check Price on Amazon